AaltoSciComp/scicomp-docs/rse/index.rst

 internal productivity.

-It's easy to request help, anywhere from an personal consultation, to group seminar and getting started session, to work on a longer-term project.
+It's easy to request help, anywhere from an personal consultation, to group seminar and getting you on the right path, to work on a longer-term project.
 Read more below.

 .. note::